-A buy-sell agreement is a legally-binding agreement between two co-owners that governs any situation in which one co-owner dies, choses to leave the business, is incapacitated, faces divorce, bankruptcy, retirement, or sells his/her share of the company.
+A buy-sell agreement is a legally-binding agreement between two co-owners that governs any situation in which one co-owner dies, chooses to leave the business, is incapacitated, faces divorce, bankruptcy, retirement, or sells his/her share of the company.
 The agreement clearly defines next steps and financial responsibility in case such events occur.

 A buy-sell agreement may also be referred to as a cross-purchase agreement.